 Year-round.
 April/May offers waterfalls at their peak and meadows of wildflowers.
 By June, most of the roads are open allowing greater access to all parts of the park.
 July and August are the busiest times in the park but also the warmest.
 We visited in September, and while the waterfalls were low, we had many hiking trails to ourselves.
 To be able to access all of these hikes, plan to visit May-September, and always check the latest park conditions.

 Yosemite is one of the few National Parks with a wide variety of lodging available within the park.
-From the luxury of The Majestic Yosemite Lodge to rustic camps in the High Sierra, you can choose the lodging style that fits you best.
+From the luxury of the AAA four-diamond The Ahwahnee to rustic camps in the High Sierra, you can choose the lodging style that fits you best.
 Secure reservations at least six months out as lodging fills up early.
 High Sierra camps are available via a lottery system that opens in November of the previous year.

-Compass & Key recommends avoiding the crowds in Yosemite Valley and staying near the south entrance of the park at the Victorian era Big Trees Lodge, ($$, travelyosemite.com), formerly known as the Wawona Hotel.
+Compass & Key recommends avoiding the crowds in Yosemite Valley and staying near the south entrance of the park at the Victorian era Wawona Hotel ($$, travelyosemite.com).
 Designed with antique furnishings and period pieces, this cherished 1879 National Historic Landmark is rustic but offers plenty of amenities, including hiking trails, golf, swimming and more right at your doorstep, plus one of the best restaurants in the park.
 About half of the rooms have en-suite bathrooms so make sure to book early.

 Gaze across Wawona Meadow from the Adirondack chairs on the front porch, enjoy evening cocktails with resident pianist Tom Bopp in the hotel lobby and meet your neighbors at the Summer Saturday Barbecues.
 Visit the onsite information station for hiking inspiration from a Park Ranger and tour restored 19th-century cabins and a covered bridge at Pioneer Yosemite History Center.
 Admire the giant sequoias of Mariposa Grove since the site reopened in June 2018 after a 3-year restoration project designed to better protect these majestic trees.